-Environmental remediation costs incurred related to Superfund Sites were \$1 million and \$7 million for the years ended December 31, 2020 and 2019, respectively.
+Environmental remediation costs incurred related to Superfund Sites were \$1 million for the years ended December 31, 2021 and 2020.

-Insurance and other third-party recoveries received by the Company for the year ended December 31, 2020 were immaterial.
-No insurance and other third-party recoveries were received by the Company for the year ended December 31, 2019.
+Insurance and other third-party recoveries received by the Company for the years ended December 31, 2021 and 2020 were immaterial.

-O&R estimates that in 2021, it will incur costs for remediation of approximately \$2 million.
+O&R estimates that in 2022, it will incur costs for remediation of approximately \$2 million.
 The Company is unable to estimate the time period over which the remaining accrued liability will be incurred because, among other things, the required remediation has not been determined for some of the sites.

-In 2020, O&R estimated that for its manufactured gas plant sites, each of which has been investigated, the aggregate undiscounted potential liability for the remediation of coal tar and/or other environmental contaminants could range up to \$127 million.
+In 2021, O&R estimated that for its manufactured gas plant sites, each of which has been investigated, the aggregate undiscounted potential liability for the remediation of coal tar and/or other environmental contaminants could range up to \$141 million.
 These estimates were based on assumptions regarding the extent of contamination and the type and extent of remediation that may be required.
 Actual experience may be materially different.